DanAcosta16/pokerAI/README.md

 * Creates 'cheat.json' and adds all winning hand combinations
 	* Used to preload winning hand combinations for cheat engine
 	* May move into Poker.py -- there is no reason it should be a stand alone program

+### cheat.json

+* Contains all possible hands that could win, generated the first time the program is run
+* Contains ranking each win type: 0-6 for high card to straight flush
+* May add variables to check when to cheat

+## app-env

+* Python virtual environment containing the dependencies for this project (pydealer)
+* launcher.py will install this if it is not detected